Fortis-Team/digital-barricade-docsify/account_user/devices.md

     <img src="/images/image205.png" alt="change_device_timezone"  width="40%" height="700">
     <img src="/images/image206.png" alt="change_device_timezone"  width="40%" height="700">
     <p>
-        To change or assign a playlist to a device the User will be able to do this by going to the drop down menu under Current Playlist then the playlist created by the User and Users will be listed, after the User has selected the desired playlist a preview will be shown.
+        To change or assign a playlist to a device the User will be able to do this by going to the drop-down menu under Current Playlist then the playlist created by the User and Users will be listed, after the User has selected the desired playlist a preview will be shown.
 To save the playlist and play it on the Device press Enter or click Save Changes.
     </p>
 </div>